Smart-Harvesting/oxpath-wrapper-collection/sowiport/README.md

 # Sowiport Wrapper

-:warn: This wrapper does not work anymore since the Sowiport platform has been shut down.
+:warning: This wrapper does not work anymore since the Sowiport platform has been shut down.
 We provide some screenshots to show how the platform looked like and how the wrapper worked.

 ![Sowiport search box](sowiport_solis-1.png)